 Implementation is more difficult and error prone with the information scattered around.
 Some people, trying to implement APRS, might not even know there were any updates.
-This is a compilation of the original spec and all of the relevant updates since 2000.
+This is a compilation of the original specification and all of the relevant updates since 2000.

-This is not the "official" specification and not endorsed by the APRS Working Group.
-The "official" documents are the original spec and Bob's version of the errata on his site.
+This is not endorsed by the APRS Working Group.
+The position of the APRS Working Group is that the "official" version is the original APRS101.PDF and Bob's version of the errata on his site.

 John Langner, WB2OSZ, editor.

 April 2024